seltamouni/TicTacToe/README.md

 # TicTacToe
-Tic Tac Toe is a two-player game in which the objective is to take turns and mark the correct spaces in a 3x3 (or larger) grid.
+Tic Tac Toe is a two-player game in which the objective is to take turns and mark the correct spaces in a 3x3 grid.
 Think on your feet but also be careful, as the first player who places three of their marks in a horizontal, vertical or diagonal row wins the game!
 Thanks to AARON BERNATH(from clever programmer youtube chanel) for his amazing youtube video it helps me a lot.